Are you curious to know what companies does Microsoft own?

 FAQs

-What are the 4 Main Microsoft Applications?
+What are some of the gaming studios Microsoft owns?